Headquarters of the United Nations: Relocation proposals

 Due to the significance of the organization, proposals to relocate its headquarters have occasionally been made.
 Complainants about its current location include diplomats who find it difficult to obtain visas from the United States and local residents complaining of inconveniences whenever the surrounding roads are closed due to visiting dignitaries, as well as the high costs to the city.
 A US telephone survey in 2001 found that 67% of respondents favored moving the United Nations headquarters out of the country.
 Countries critical of the US, such as Iran and Russia, are especially vocal in questioning the current location of the United Nations, arguing that the United States government could manipulate the work of the General Assembly through selective access to politicians from other countries, with the aim of having an advantage over rival countries.
-In the wake of the Snowden global surveillance disclosures, the subject of the relocation of the UN headquarters was again discussed, this time for security reasons.
+In the wake of the Snowden global surveillance disclosures, alongside other claims concerning spying the subject of the relocation of the UN headquarters was again discussed, this time for security reasons.
+An Al Jazeera commentator from 2025 claimed that relocating the UN headquarters would reduce costs while allowing the Global South to participate in the UN more extensively.
+A Project Syndicate commentator wrote in support of relocation the same year, saying that the US's possession of a Security Council veto was being used to obstruct UN business.

 Among the cities that have been proposed to house the headquarters of the United Nations are Saint Petersburg, Montreal, Dubai, Jerusalem, and Nairobi.
+A 2013 source had expressed that the proposals have never gone from being mere declarations.

-Critics of relocation say that the idea would be expensive and would also involve the withdrawal of the United States from the organization, and with it much of the agency's funding.
-They also state that the proposals have never gone from being mere declarations.
+Under terms of section 11 of the 1947 UN Headquarters Agreement U.S. federal, state or local authorities of the United States of America are not to impose impediments to transit to or from the headquarters for the U.N.
+This rule not only covers representatives of members, but also towards officials of the United Nations itself, or participating organisations.